bretsw/eme6357-module1/README.md

-# eme6357-module1
+# EME6357 Module 1

-Slide deck for Module 1 of EME6357
+Slide deck for EME6357, Module 1: What is Evaluation?